Hyatt FIND Auctions: Why One Bad Bid Can Burn Tens of Thousands of Points

 FIND auctions range widely.
 Some recent representative pricing bands:

-If you win a 250,000-point chef's table at a Park Hyatt and a family emergency takes you out of town that weekend, that's $3,500+ in TPG-valued points gone.
+Picture this: you win a 250,000-point chef's table at a Park Hyatt, then a family emergency takes you out of town that weekend.
+That's roughly $3,500+ in TPG-valued points gone.
 No refund, no partial credit, no hotel-points pivot.
 Gone.

 How to bid safely

 The policy doesn't mean FIND is off-limits.
-It means you need to approach it differently than you'd approach a Marriott or Hilton auction.
+It means you need to approach it the same way you'd approach any hotel auction, as a binding cash purchase.

 1. Only bid on dates you can absolutely commit to